Let's Love (film): Production

 The film is written and directed by Jamie Adams.
 It is produced by Tom George and Rebecca Long, Happy Hour Productions and Boudica Entertainment in association with Principal Film Finance.

-The dialogue in the film is largely improvised by the cast which is led by Martin Freeman, Craig Roberts, Josh Hutcherson, Malin Akerman and Jess Weixler.
+The dialogue in the film is largely improvised by the cast which is led by Martin Freeman, Craig Roberts, Josh Hutcherson, Malin Akerman and Jess Weixler with Mia Carragher.

 Principal photography took place in Wales in 2024.
 Filming locations include Cardiff, the Brecon Beacons, Porthcawl and at Dragon Studios in Bridgend.

+Release

+Let's Love was released on video on demand on 9 June 2026.